Art of ancient Egypt: Architecture

 Ancient Egyptian architects used sun-dried and kiln-baked bricks, fine sandstone, limestone and granite.
 Architects carefully planned all their work.
 The stones had to fit precisely together, since no mud or mortar was used.
-When creating the pyramids, ramps were used to allow workmen to move up as the height of the construction grew.
+When creating the pyramids it is unknown how the workers or stones reached the top of them as no records were kept of their construction.
 When the top of the structure was completed, the artists decorated from the top down, removing ramp sand as they went down.
 Exterior walls of structures like the pyramids contained only a few small openings.
 Hieroglyphic and pictorial carvings in brilliant colors were abundantly used to decorate Egyptian structures, including many motifs, like the scarab, sacred beetle, the solar disk, and the vulture.
 They described the changes the Pharaoh would go through to become a god.

 As early as 2600 BC the architect Imhotep made use of stone columns whose surface was carved to reflect the organic form of bundled reeds, like papyrus, lotus and palm; in later Egyptian architecture faceted cylinders were also common.
 Their form is thought to derive from archaic reed-built shrines.
 Carved from stone, the columns were highly decorated with carved and painted hieroglyphs, texts, ritual imagery and natural motifs.
 One of the most important types are the papyriform columns.
 The origin of these columns goes back to the 5th Dynasty.
 They are composed of lotus (papyrus) stems which are drawn together into a bundle decorated with bands: the capital, instead of opening out into the shape of a bellflower, swells out and then narrows again like a flower in bud.
 The base, which tapers to take the shape of a half-sphere like the stem of the lotus, has a continuously recurring decoration of stipules.
 At the Luxor Temple, the columns are reminiscent of papyrus bundles, perhaps symbolic of the marsh from which the ancient Egyptians believed the creation of the world to have unfolded.